 A unique collaboration between the ICT Department of the Ministry of Education in the Haifa District in Israel throughout the Municipal Education Department of Hadera Israel has resulted in a memorable program involving many of the 4th grade students during spring 2021 with terrific outcomes!
 It’s been exciting to see Dr. Lea Atzmon, the city's ICT counselor envision the Hadera Green Map project and bring this place-based education program to life in teamwork with Shelly Harush, director of the elementary school department during the city's 130th anniversary celebration.
 See the map and video below!

-During the 8-week project, all the Fourth Grade classes were invited to take part, including regular, democratic, special needs, and religious school students.
+During the 8-week project, all the Fourth Grade classes were invited to take part, including regular, democratic, special needs, and religious school students (introduced here in Hebrew).
 Many lessons were learned and materials shared by the 20 participating schools as the students explored, investigated, undertook field observations and cleaned up around campus and across the community.
 Although some places were inaccessible and social distancing rules complicated the process, almost every school completed their mapping process.
 Now, with the culminating event over and heading to 5th grade, these students will go on to activate the school.
 In the next school year, the program will start earlier in the year to more fully engage the 4th graders!

 Lea’s role with the school system includes computers and technology, guiding the teachers who responded to a survey and the number of children each wanted to involve.
 With all schools on board, and support of the principals, collaborations between schools, the Green Map project gelled though group and smaller meetings.
 Moreover, a ‘guide for sustainability’ will join in the coming year, and the program will be extended with outdoor learning and count for teacher development.